yorknouse/website/Readme.md

 FLUSH PRIVILEGES;
 ```
 - Edit the config file and set the "bind address" to be the **private** ip of the droplet as we dont want to allow external connections `sudo nano /etc/mysql/mysql.conf.d/mysqld.cnf`
-- `apt install s3cmd` then use the s3cmd config file `mysql/s3cfg` but be sure to set the access key at the top of it
+- `apt install s3cmd`
+- Upload `mysql/s3cfg` to `/root/.s3cfg` but be sure to set the access key at the top in the file
-- Upload `mysl/runBackup.sh` to `/root` and set the root mysql password in the file
+- Upload `mysl/runBackup.sh` to `/root/runBackup.sh` and set the root mysql password in the file
 - Add the following line to `crontab`: `0 */2 * * * bash /root/runBackup.sh`
-- Upload `mysl/lifecycle.xml` to `/root` for the bucket
+- Upload `mysl/lifecycle.xml` to `/root`
 - Set the lifecycle policy for the bucket `s3cmd setlifecycle lifecycle "s3://BUCKETNAME"`

-**NB** The University firewall only allows port 80 through to the internet, so to access the MySQL database for maintenance purposes use a SSH Tunnel.
+**NB** The University firewall only allows port 80 through to the internet, so to access the MySQL database for maintenance purposes use a SSH Tunnel on the University VPN